moblets/m-fidelity-card/readme.md

 5      ├── package.json
 6      └── readme.md
 ```
 Now we'll go through each file and folder to explain them.
-Names inside brackets (e.g. [moblet]) need to have this exact name so the Moblet is validated.
+Names inside brackets (e.g. [moblet]) need to have this exact name so the moblet is validated in our backend.

 ### 0. fidelity-card folder
 This is your root directory.
 This folder name is not validated and doesn't need to be unique, so, you can call your Moblet whatever you want.